-The School ran a busy programme of musical activities in the 2021-22 academic year.
+The School ran a busy programme of musical activities in the 2022-23 academic year.

-A full programme of showcase concerts was in operation, and the public were readmitted to the Menuhin Hall following the pandemic restrictions imposed in the previous year.
-Particular highlights were an event designed to spotlight pupils who were making their debuts in the Menuhin Hall, a special event drawing together poetry and music to mark Remembrance Day, a Founder's Day concert in which staff performed alongside pupils, a Winter Festival which featured The Snowman alongside a series of chamber music recitals, and a well-received Summer Festival which included performances of Vivaldi's Four Seasons and an orchestral concert led by the Associate Artist, Maxim Rysanov.
+A full programme of showcase concerts was in operation, and audiences gradually grew throughout the season as attendances showed signs of post-covid recovery.
+Particular highlights were an event designed to spotlight pupils who were making their debuts in the Menuhin Hall, a special concert featuring staff and pupils for Founder's Day, a Winter Festival which featured The Snowman alongside a variety of other concert formats, numerous collaborations between visiting artists and pupils, including the Brodsky Quartet and the Sitkovetsky Trio, and a well-received Summer Festival which included mixed genre events, guest appearances by established artists, and a finale which saw the YMS choir perform alongside the Music in Secondary Schools Trust.

-In addition to the concerts hosted by the Menuhin Hall, the school enjoyed a busy programme of external concerts, including performances at the Chichester, Banstead and Beaminster Festivals, a series of recitals for Music in City Churches, a tour to Scotland, and a Leavers Concert at Kings Place.
+In addition to the concerts hosted by the Menuhin Hall, the School enjoyed a busy programme of external concerts, including performances at Champs Hill, the Petworth, Lichfield and Pinner festivals, and concerts at St. George's Bristol, the Wiltshire Music Centre and numerous music societies, a tour to Scotland, and a Leavers Concert at Kings Place.
+Furthermore, the School embarked upon an end of year tour of concerts culminating in a performance in Gstaad.